zertico/apidoc/source/index.md

 # Horus API

 Welcome to the Horus API!

 Horus is an API that enables a Company to distribute and manage Cloud Services more simply, this API is mainly focused on SoftLayer.

-The Horus API does a division of authentication according to the type of user, We can do this division initially in three layers.
+The Horus API simplifies the manage of resources and give liberty to integrate with your internal infrastructure.

+Depending on the level of involvement with a system, users can be categorized as manager, reseller or user.

 ## Distributor (Manager)

-Distributor is the responsible for distribute products and services Softlayer (initially) to Companies.
+Distributor is responsible for distributing product and services SoftLayer to Companies.

-Authentication as Distributor allows the user to list and update information about yourself account.
+Authentication as manager allows a Distributor to list, create and update information about Companies.

-Authentication as Distributor allows the user to list, create and update informations about Companies.
+Authentication as manager allows a Distributor list and update your own information.

 ## Reseller (Admin)

-Reseller is the responsible for sell products and services Softlayer (initially) to Clients.
+Reseller is responsible for selling product and services SoftLayer to Users.

-Authentication as Reseller allows the user to list and update information about yourself account.
+Authentication as admin allows a Reseller to list, create and update information about Users.

-Authentication as Reseller allows the user to list, create and update informations about Users.
+Authentication as sdmin allows a Reseller list and update your own information.

 ## End Customer (User)

-End Customer is last layer in this API, it is the responsible only for consume the products and services  Softlayer (initially).
+End Customer is the last layer in this API, it is responsible only for consume products and services Softlayer.

-Authentication as User allows the user to list and update information about yourself account
+Authentication as User allows an End Customer to list and update information about his account.

-# Version
+# Current Version

-You will be able to discover the version of the Horus API that is used by the command line below.
+By default, all requests receive the v1 version of the API.

-> Version
+> Current Version

 ```ruby
 horus-cli version